Skip to main content

 You may bleed from your vagina for several weeks after a caesarean birth.
 Use maternity pads or sanitary pads.
 Do not use tampons for this bleeding.

-The more active you are, the more likely you are to have an increase in your bleeding.
-If you are breastfeeding, there can be an increase in bleeding when your milk production increases.
+The more active you are, the more likely you are to have more bleeding.
+If you are breastfeeding, you may have more bleeding when your milk production increases.

 Urgent advice: Contact your doctor or midwife urgently if: